 Once you have made contact with us, we will invite each of you separately to an information and assessment meeting.
 At this meeting the mediator will explain how mediation works and assess whether mediation is an appropriate way of dealing with your particular issues.
-If everyone concerned wants to continue we will ask you to sign an Agreement to Mediate at the first session.
-Every session thereafter will involve both of you.
+You will then decide if you are interested in mediation and, if so, which mediators might work best for you.
+If everyone concerned wants to continue, we will ask you to sign an Agreement to Mediate.

-If the mediation is successful and, by working together, you manage to identify a solution that may work for both of you, we will prepare a Memorandum of Understanding, explaining what the two of you want to happen next.
-The Memorandum of Understanding is not legally binding, but it should explain in some detail what arrangements you both think could be made, and why.
+If the mediation is successful and, by working together, you manage to identify a solution that may work for both of you, we will prepare a Summary of Proposals or Parenting Plan, explaining what the two of you want to happen next.
+Neither the Summary of Proposals nor the Parenting Plan is a legally binding document, but each should explain in some detail what arrangements you both think could be made, and why.
 This document can then be taken to your respective solicitors, who will give legal advice as to whether the proposals are likely to be seen as fair and reasonable by the courts, and, if appropriate, draw up a legally binding agreement for you to sign.

-Of course not everyone is able to reach an agreement on every issue, and some couples do not reach the stage of asking the mediators to draw up a Memorandum of Understanding.
+Of course not everyone is able to reach an agreement on every issue, and some couples do not ask the mediators to draw up a Summary of Proposals, even if they have worked out some new arrangements together during the mediation.
 Either of you may decide to withdraw from the mediation at any time, as can the family mediators.
 Those who do not reach a final agreement often leave mediation commenting that the process has been useful in clarifying, or even better in reducing, the issues in dispute.